 3. The Teotihuacan Mural Fragments

-These colorful murals used to decorate the walls of homes and temples in Teotihuacan, featuring detailed images of deities, jaguars, and abstract patterns.
+These colorful murals, used to decorate the walls of homes and temples in Teotihuacan, featured detailed images of deities, jaguars, and abstract patterns.

 Made with natural pigments and crafted with incredible precision, they highlight the artistic talent of this ancient city.